 Sunscald occurs when intense direct sunlight causes white or yellow spots on the fruit of tomatoes (or peppers).
 For more information, check out this article about sunscald on the Joe Gardener website.

 Finally, if you want to get new tomato plants from this topping exercise, simply plant the trimmings deep in the soil to create new plants.
+Tomato plants can grow new roots from their vines, so you can bury them deeper than you think.

 For more information, check out my article on why to plant tomatoes deep in the soil.

-By now, you have a much better idea of why your tomato plants are growing so tall.
+Now you have a much better idea of why your tomato plants are growing so tall.
 You also know how to prevent the problem, and how to treat it if it is already happening this year.

 Want more information about growing tomatoes?
 Check out my article on the top mistakes to avoid when growing tomatoes.